Liverpool shocked by Fulham and Southampton relegated ahead of dismal Manchester derby

 Liverpool’s loss meant it missed the chance to move 14 points clear of second-placed Arsenal and a step closer to a record-equaling 20th English league title.
 A stunning first-half fightback from Fulham at Craven Cottage saw Arne Slot’s team lose for only the second time in the league this season.

-“A very poor first half in terms of the goals we conceded, it was so unnecessary and then you’re fighting a very tough battle.
-A very poor half as a collective,” Liverpool captain Virgil van Dijk said.
+“A very poor first half in terms of the goals we conceded, it was so unnecessary and then you’re fighting a very tough battle,” Liverpool captain Virgil van Dijk said.
 “We tried everything in the second half but when you ship three goals in the first half it’s very difficult.”

 Arsenal's 1-1 draw with Everton on Saturday had given Liverpool an unexpected boost in the race for the title, but despite going ahead through Alexis Mac Allister's goal in the 14th minute, the visitors were 3-1 down at halftime.